TagCoding223/feedmessage/README.md

 # FeedMessage

-FeedMessage is an anonymous social messaging platform where users can send and receive messages while keeping their identity private.
+FeedMessage is an anonymous social messaging platform that allows users to send and receive messages while keeping their identity private.
+Built with modern web technologies like Next.js, Tailwind CSS, and MongoDB, it offers a secure and user-friendly experience.
+Key features include anonymous messaging, user authentication with NextAuth.js, customizable settings, and responsive design.
+The platform also integrates with services like Resend API for email notifications and Google GenAI for AI-powered message suggestions.
 This project is built using modern web technologies and provides a seamless user experience.

 ## Features